autumn0409/vue-weather-app/README.md

 6.10.1
 ```

-Now that Node and npm are installed, we are ready to install the Vue CLI.
-The installation of the Vue CLI requires administrative privileges (so you may need to run with 'sudo'):

 ```sh
 npm install -g @vue/cli
 ```

-This command to install the Vue CLI is using `npm` to globally (`-g` flag) install the Vue CLI package.

-> Note: These installation instructions assume that you are performing a new installation of the Vue CLI.
->
-> There was a significant change in the Vue CLI between v2 and v3, as the package name changed from vue-cli to @vue/cli.
->
-> If you worked with the older version (v1.x or v2.x) of the Vue CLI in the past, you need to uninstall it first using:
-> `npm uninstall vue-cli -g`

 After the installation is complete, you can check that you have access to the `vue` command: